 Choose pure, lab-tested spices—your body will thank you and your bhog will taste like tradition.

 Q1.
-Can I use regular salt during Janmashtami fast?
+Can I use regular salt during Janmashtami vrat?

 Ready to Celebrate Purely?